GPT-5.2 ProBatch 2

 • Model comparison and elimination

-“On the impossibility of…” is literally a prior-pruning move.
+“On the impossibility of…” is literally a -pruning move.
 “Forbidden dipeptides” is a likelihood test.

 • Occam pressure